balderdashy/sails-docs/reference/Logs.md

 ### Configuration
 The Sails logger's configuration is located in [`sails.config.log`](), for which a conventional configuration file ([`config/log.js`]()) is bundled in new Sails projects out of the box.

 When configured at a given log level, Sails will output log messages that are output at a level at or above the currently configured level.
-The hierarchy is defined by the chart below:
+This log level is normalized and also applied to the generated output from socket.io, Waterline, and other dependencies.
+The hierarchy of log levels and their relative priorities is summarized by the chart below:

 | Priority | level     | Log fns visible   |
 |----------|-----------|-------------------|